Progress and Impact

 The world has made significant progress in the fight against hunger in the course of the past decades.
 However, the current pace will not be fast enough to reach the objective of Zero Hunger by 2030.
 The international community must do more.

-In addition to projects for sustainable food and nutrition security and humanitarian assistance, Welthungerhilfe is collaborating with alliance partners and political initiatives to demand greater political anti-hunger efforts at the national and international levels.
+In addition to projects for sustainable food and nutrition security and humanitarian assistance, Welthungerhilfe (WHH) is collaborating with alliance partners and political initiatives to demand greater political anti-hunger efforts at the national and international levels.

-The Global Hunger Index (GHI) is a decisive tool for recognising what needs to be done in the countries of this world and for building pressure to act.
-The GHI prepares an annual evaluation of successes and setbacks in the global fight to overcome hunger.
+The Global Hunger Index (GHI) is a decisive tool for recognizing what needs to be done in respective countries and for building pressure to act.
+The GHI presents an annual evaluation of successes and setbacks in the global fight to overcome hunger.

-In 2019 alone, Welthungerhilfe supported approximately 10.5 million people – men, women and children – in 36 countries with 499 overseas projects.
-In concrete terms, this means that people were able to survive, harvest more, eat better, get clean drinking water and toilets locally, fall ill less often, secure an income or surplus or begin an education.
-For the children, Welthungerhilfe support means a chance for healthy physical and mental development.
+In 2021 alone, WHH supported approximately 16.6 million people in 36 countries with 526 overseas projects.
+In concrete terms, this means that people were able to survive, harvest more, eat better, get clean drinking water and sanitary infrastructure locally, fall ill less often, secure an income or surplus or earn an education.
+For children, WHH support means a chance for healthy physical and mental development.

-Welthungerhilfe projects are focusing on sustainable rural development and on supporting smallholders.
+WHH projects focus on sustainable rural development and on supporting smallholders.
 A look at the countries with the highest project funding, however, reveals another focus: Man-made crises and natural disasters require rapid, life-saving emergency aid.

-In these cases as well, however, Welthungerhilfe support extends beyond simply providing food and shelter.
-In Iraq, for example, Welthungerhilfe is helping to rebuild basic infrastructure in the areas liberated from IS.
-The people threatened by a fatal famine in the Horn of Africa are being prepared for the next droughts with long-term resilience projects.
+In these cases as well, however, WHH support extends beyond simply providing food and shelter.
+In Iraq, for example, WHH is helping to rebuild basic infrastructure in the areas liberated from IS.
+The people threatened by a fatal famine in the Horn of Africa are being prepared for future droughts with long-term resilience projects.